BlueFrogGaming/fiona/README.markdown

-= fiona

-Description goes here.
+# fiona - Rails 3 configuration data engine.

+Fiona lets you unstructured configuration data in your SQL database.
+Examples include application settings and template data.

-== Contributing to fiona
+= Contributing to fiona

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
 * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
 * Fork the project